arpiitt/ShareMint/README.md

 ethers.js Integration: Interaction with the Ethereum blockchain is facilitated by ethers.js, a powerful JavaScript library for working with Ethereum.
 ShareMint leverages ethers.js to perform efficient and secure transactions on the blockchain.

-User-Friendly Interface: The application is built using modern web technologies, including HTML, CSS, JavaScript, and React, to provide users with an intuitive and seamless experience.

 Smart Contracts with Solidity: The smart contracts, responsible for managing image transactions on the Ethereum blockchain, are implemented in Solidity, a language specifically designed for smart contract development.

 Pinata API: ShareMint integrates with the Pinata API for managing IPFS content, ensuring robust file management on the IPFS network.